The scripture for today, December 12 (12/12), is 2nd Corinthians 12:12 as found in the New Testament of the Bible:

 We have no examples in the New Testament of anyone other than an Apostle passing on the power to perform miracles.
 Even the writings of the “Apostolic Fathers” in the late 1st and early 2nd century say things like “Even down to those times there were a few miracles being performed including raising the dead.”

 Yes, the reason for the miracles was to prove the words of the miracle performer were the Words of God (which had not yet been written down).
-It was this way with Jesus, and this way with his Apostles.
 Now that we have the New Testament (Jesus’ and his Apostles’ teachings in written form) we no longer need the miracles.

 They were “marks of an Apostle.”
 The miracles including, healing, renewing the maimed (making limbs grow back), and bringing people back to life.
 All of them.